EMPRESS. XII. Statistics on the Dynamics and Gas Mass Fraction of Extremely-Metal Poor Galaxies: Discussion

 \subsection{Toomre Q parameter}

 The Toomre Q parameter is used by many kinematic studies as an indicator of the gravitational stability of disk galaxies \citep[e.g.,][]{Genzel+11}.
 In general, if the Q value of a rotating disk is greater than unity (i.e., Q $> 1$), the disk is thought to be gravitationally stable.
 On the other hand, the disk is gravitationally unstable if Q $< 1$.
 However, it remains an open question on what observable scales the Toomre Q parameter is a reliable indicator of gravitational stability \citep[e.g.,][]{Romeo+14}.
 Paper IX also suggests that it is unclear if this criterion is applicable for the EMPGs because they may not have rotating disks.
-To compare with previous kinematics studies, we calculate the average of Q within a disk that is called the global Q \citep[e.g.,][]{Aumer+10} from the equation:
+To compare with previous kinematics studies, we calculate the average of Q within a disk that is called the global Q \citep[e.g.,][]{Aumer+10} in the same manner as Paper IX:

 where the parameter $a$ ranges from 1 to 2 depending on the gas distribution.
 We assume $a=\sqrt{2}$ which corresponds to a disk with constant rotational velocity \citep[][]{Genzel+11}.
+The differences of Toomre Q parameters is less than a factor of 2 if a different value of $a$ is assumed.

 We obtain a global Q of $1-70$ for 15 EMPGs with a median value of $4$.
 Although all of the 15 EMPGs have global Q larger than unity suggestive of stable disk, the large global Q is inconsistent with the star-forming nature of EMPGs as pointed out in Paper IX.
 In Figure \ref{fig:Q} we plot the global Q as a function of stellar mass and metallicity.
 We find no clear correlation between the global Q and stellar mass or metallicity.
-It is possible that EMPGs have a large variety of dynamics, or the global Q does not provide a good constrain on the gravitational stability of EMPGs.
-It is difficult to conclude whether or not EMPGs generally have stable disk without high-resolution observations for neutral hydrogen, ionized hydrogen, and stellar component \citep[e.g.,][]{Romeo20,Romeo+20}.
+It is possible that EMPGs have a large variety of dynamics, or the global Q does not provide a good constraint on the gravitational stability of EMPGs.
+It is difficult to conclude whether or not EMPGs generally have stable disk without high-resolution observations for both gas and stellar component \citep[e.g.,][]{Romeo20,Romeo+20} using next-generation facilities such as ngVLA.